 Skip to content

 PrexorCloud v1.0 is out.
-The v1.0 changelog entry was tagged on 2026-05-05 and the release pipeline cosign-signed every artefact under that tag.
-This post is the human-readable companion: what v1.0 is, what we shipped in the box, what we deliberately left out, and how to try it.
+The release was tagged on 2026-05-05, and the pipeline cosign-signed every artifact under that tag.
+This post is the human-readable companion to the changelog: what v1.0 is, what shipped in the box, what it leaves out on purpose, and how to try it.

-If you have arrived here without context, the one-paragraph version is on the orientation page: PrexorCloud is a self-hosted, Apache 2.0-licensed orchestrator for Minecraft networks.
-One controller, one operator team, 50–5000 servers, on bare metal or a small VM fleet.
-It is not a hosting panel and it is not a generic container scheduler.
-It is the smallest viable replacement for the screen sessions, the bash wrappers, and the hand-edited server.properties that operate every Minecraft network we have ever been on call for.
+The one-paragraph version, from the orientation page: PrexorCloud is a self-hosted, Apache 2.0-licensed orchestrator for Minecraft networks.
+One Controller, one operator team, 50 to 5000 Instances, on bare metal or a small VM fleet.
+It is not a hosting panel and not a generic container scheduler.
+It is the smallest viable replacement for the screen sessions, the bash wrappers, and the hand-edited server.properties that run most Minecraft networks.

-v1.0 closes out a year of work whose deliverable was the same product on a foundation we are willing to put production miles on.
-The features underneath the line — active-active HA, lease-scoped fencing, signed modules, the nightly DR drill — are the ones we wanted in the box before attaching a “1.0” to anything.
+v1.0 closes a year of work whose deliverable was the same product on a foundation worth putting production miles on.
+The features under the line — active-active HA, lease-scoped fencing, signed Modules, the nightly DR drill — are the ones we wanted in the box before attaching a “1.0” to anything.

 What this post covers